KoljaWindeler/ytube_music_player/README.md

 ### Sonos fix

-The mpd media_player will transition to `off` instead of `idle` at the end of each track as mentioned above.
+The mpd media_player will transition to `pause` instead of `idle` at the end of each track as mentioned above.
 Ytube_music_player is able to handle this.
 Please add this automation to your configuration:
 ```yaml
 - alias: sonos_fix